jlibovicky/jlibovicky.github.io/_posts/2019-05-01-MT-Weekly-BERTScore.md

 architecture](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf),
 originally invented for machine translation.
-The model is trained to guess input words that were randomly masked out and to decide whether two sentences follow each other in a sentence.
+The model is trained to guess input words that were randomly masked out and to decide whether two sentences follow each other.
 This relatively simple supervision causes that the model develops a very informative sentence representation.
 Models based on BERT set the new state of the art in many NLP tasks including sentiment analysis, paraphrase detection, finding an answer for a question in a coherent text, syntactic analysis, etc.

 And surprise… MT evaluation is another task where BERT rules.
 According to the results in the paper, BERTScore is the best MT evaluation metric that currently